 HOW TO CHOOSE YOUR TRAIL RUNNING SHOES: CHECKLIST

 Choosing the perfect pair of trail running shoes is a key factor.
-You need a precise checklist because they will be your best training partner and ally throughout the year.
+You need a precise checklist because they will be your best training partner.
 The purchase of the shoes must be made both according to your annual sporting goal (races and distances in km) and the type of competitions.
 Furthermore, each outdoor environment requires a different shoe: High mountains, Apennines, hills, hard (like in Spain) or muddy terrains (like in Great Britain) require specific footwear.

 If the shoe is not suitable, the body often reacts by sending precise signals, first mild and then increasingly intense, usually located in your knee, Achilles tendon, ankle and under the sole of the foot.
 Stop and think, if the culprit is not, by chance, your loved one!